Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-03.md

 `REACT_APP_OPENWEATHERMAP_API_KEY=YOUR_API_KEY_HERE`

-**Pro tip!**
+**Pro-tip!**

-- The Create React App starter project is set up to use dotenv, you don't need to add this package.
+- The Create React App starter project is set up to use `dotenv`, you don't need to add this package.
 - Any environment variables you define **must** begin with `REACT_APP_`.
 This prevents clashes with environment variables that you may not be aware of.

 Read more about [Adding Custom Environment Variables](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables)